great-gubal-library/central-archives/client/src/markdown/rules.md

 ##### Out of Universe Content

-Chaos Archives is a website made to promote and support Final Fantasy XIV roleplay.
+%SITENAME% is a website made to promote and support Final Fantasy XIV roleplay.
 We allow both in-character content, such as character diaries, and out-of-character content, such as Discord contacts or explanations of roll systems.
-However, it should be relevant to FFXIV roleplaying.
-Chaos Archives is not a place to discuss raiding, levelling, and other gameplay aspects of FFXIV.
+However, it should be relevant to FFXIV roleplaying. %SITENAME% is not a place to discuss raiding, levelling, and other gameplay aspects of FFXIV.

 To preserve the fantasy atmosphere of the game, please refrain from posting real-life photographs.
 We do welcome artwork and screenshots.
 You can also upload all kinds of decorative picture elements for your profiles and stories, such as Free Company emblems, pictures of scrolls, and the like.